soderlind/super-admin-performance-boost/README.md

 1. Short-circuit the `get_blogs_of_user()` function.
 We don't have to check if a site is own by the user, we want all sites.
 2. Extend `WP_MS_Sites_List_Table` and use bespoke `Super_Admin_Performance_Boost::get_admin_url()` and `Super_Admin_Performance_Boost::get_home_url()` funtions.
 3. Extend `WP_MS_Users_List_Table`
    - For the Super Admin, hide their sites in the `Sites` column.
-No point in [listing the sites](assets/all-sites.png), the super admins own 'em all.
    - For rest of the users, use bespoke `Super_Admin_Performance_Boost::get_home_url()` funtions.

 ## Side note